fmdkdd/fmdkdd.github.com/_posts/2011-11-27-notes-on-a-thesis-defense.md

 scheme has become as tiring as Times New Roman for me, and I cringe every time I see it.
 And I cringed when Karim launched his talk.

-However, Karim quickly made me forgot the atrocious theme after two minutes or so, because the _content_ was interesting.
+However, Karim quickly made me forget the atrocious theme after two minutes or so, because the _content_ was interesting.
 The theme may be ugly, but at least it's not distracting.